Brain training shows promise for long COVID brain fog in seniors

 Summary

-This study tests whether computerized brain-training exercises can help older adults (age 60+) with Long COVID improve their thinking, mood, and daily life.
+This study is testing whether computerized brain-training exercises can help older adults (age 60+) who have Long COVID with thinking problems, mood, and daily life.
 Researchers will check if the program is easy to use and if people stick with it.
-The goal is to gather early evidence on whether this approach is worth studying further.
+The goal is to gather early evidence on whether this approach could be a helpful treatment for Long COVID symptoms.

 Get updates